bobbyjoe91/GO-CLI/README.md

 Once the map is printed, there are dots, a V and some Os.
 Dots (.) represent empty road in the area, V represents user's location, and O represents the drivers' location.

 #### Ordering Go-Ride
-The main service we give is Go-Ride.
+The main service give to user is Go-Ride.
 This app will connect you with at least five Go-Ride drivers around you.
 Simply type `order go ride`, and you'll have to input row and column of your destination
 ```
 Set your destination
 insert row: 4
 insert column: 5
 ```
-For better error-handling, we separate row value and column value so error on row value will not affect column value, vice versa.
+For better error-handling, row and column value is separated so error on row value will not affect column value, vice versa.

 Wait for a while until GO-CLI print the route of the trip
 ```